bpm-crafters/process-engine-api/docs/reference-guide/process-api.md

 ---

 The Process API provides functionality, required to control the lifecycle of the processes.
 It allows to start new process instances.
-It is intended to be used in outbound adapters of the port/adapter architecture in order to control the process engine from your application.
+It is intended to be used in outbound adapters of the port/adapter architecture, in order to control the process engine from your application.

 There are two ways to start processes:
-- by providing a process definition key
+* by providing a process definition key
-- by providing a start message
+* by providing a start message

 In both cases, you might provide a process payload passed to the started process instance.